tsgates/arch-wiki-markdown/wiki/DNSSEC.md

 > libpurple (pidgin + finch -> secure messaging)

 -   no patches yet

 -   Vote for #12413

 DNSSEC Hardware
 ---------------

-You can check if your router, modem, AP, etc. supports DNSSEC (many different features) using dnssec-tester (Python & GTK+ based app) to know if it is DNSSEC-compatible, and using this tool you can also upload gathered data to a server, so other users and manufacturers can be informed about compatibility of their devices and eventualy fix the
+You can check if your router, modem, AP, etc. supports DNSSEC (many different features) using dnssec-tester (Python and GTK+ based app) to know if it is DNSSEC-compatible, and using this tool you can also upload gathered data to a server, so other users and manufacturers can be informed about compatibility of their devices and eventualy fix the